AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Before you can summarize Spoke VPC/VNet CIDRs, you must make sure Spoke gateways all use either the primary gateway or all use the backup gateway if backup is enabled.

-How do I Build Spoke-to-Spoke Connectivity via Transit?
+How do I build Spoke-to-Spoke connectivity via Transit?
 ---------------------------------------------------------------------

 Starting from release 3.5, Transit network supports `Connected mode. https://docs.aviatrix.com/HowTos/transitvpc_designs.html#connected-transit-design_` where Spoke to Spoke connectivity is built automatically.

-How do a Spoke Gateway and VPC/VNet Private DNS Work Together?
+How do a Spoke Gateway and VPC/VNet Private DNS work together?
 ----------------------------------------------------------------------------------------

 All Aviatrix Gateways use a well-known public DNS server for their hostname resolutions.
 This is necessary as the gateway must